wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 $ pod install
 ```

-**Warning:** You should also check Troubleshooting section of this document to fix possible CocoaPods related [linker issues](#cocoapods-linker-workaround).

 ### Manual

 If you prefer not to use CocoaPods as dependency manager, you can integrate Extensions SDK into your project manually as a git [submodule](http://git-scm.com/docs/git-submodule).